TIMAN-group/2L-HMM-paper/jedm-reviews/round-1/reviewer_a_response.md

 Getting the visualizations just right has been quite a challenge.
 We agree that there are still visibility issues, but we have tried our best to mitigate these as much as we possibly could.

+We have added a hypothetical example to the introduction to introduce our behavior representation in a more simplified setting to "prime" the reader to be able to interpret the figures in the experiment section.

 > 12. Are the key words and abstracts/summary informative?
 >